If you are one of the millions of adults living and working with bipolar disorder, you know how challenging it can be.

 Knowing When to Make Changes in Your Job

-If you have tried everything and still having trouble managing your bipolar symptoms, it might be time to start thinking about changing your job.
+If you have tried everything and are still having trouble managing your bipolar symptoms, it might be time to start thinking about changing your job.
 Before you suddenly walk out the door, there are a few things to consider.
-Impulsive behavior is a common symptom of bipolar condition, and you don’t want this to be the only reason you decided to quit working.
+Impulsive behavior is a common symptom of Bipolar Disorder, and you don’t want this to be the only reason you decided to quit working.
 Here are a few other things to think about before making any career changes.

 - Before quitting it is important to think about your financial situation, and if you can afford to be out of work.